csvalpha/sofia/README.md

 ### Without Docker
 1. Copy `.env.example` to `.env` with `cp .env.example .env` and edit the values where necessary
-1. Run the following commands:
+1. Build the project using:
     1. `bundle install` (might take a couple of minutes)
     1. `yarn`
-    1. `bundle exec rails db:setup`
+1. Create databases and tables and run seeds with `bundle exec rails db:setup`
 1. (When you want to use the invoice module) Follow https://github.com/zakird/wkhtmltopdf_binary_gem#installation-and-usage

+### Building updated frontend
+Webpacker automatically detects changes and rebuilds any changes made to the frontend of SOFIA when SOFIA is refresed in the browser.
+If it does not detect your changes, delete the `tmp/cache/webpacker/last-compilation-digest-development` file and refresh SOFIA in your browser to force it to rebuild.

 ### Credentials